Young Doctors in Love: Cast

+Soap actors John Beradino, Emily McLaughlin, Michael Damian, Steven Ford, Chris Robinson, Stuart Damon, Jaime Lyn Bauer, Tom Ligon, Kin Shriner, Janine Turner, and Jacklyn Zeman make cameos, while Susan Lucci, Cynthia Geary, Patrick Macnee and Demi Moore appear in uncredited cameos.

 Reception

 The film was a moderate box office success with over $30 million.

 It received a positive review from The New York Times, which wrote that "there are enough bright moments to make this a passable hot-weather entertainment."
-It maintains a 31% "rotten" rating on Rotten Tomatoes based on 16 reviews.
+It maintains a 35% "rotten" rating on Rotten Tomatoes based on 17 reviews.